John LaMotta

 John LaMotta (January 8, 1939 – January 29, 2014) was an American actor best known for his role as Trevor Ochmonek in the sitcom ALF.

-Biography
+Early life

 John LaMotta was born in Brooklyn, New York, on January 8, 1939.

+Career

-He started acting for director Sam Firstenberg in his debut film One More Chance in 1981.
-Later he worked in supporting roles in most of Firstenberg's works, like Revenge of the Ninja (1983) and American Ninja (1985).
+LaMotta started acting for director Sam Firstenberg in his debut film One More Chance in 1981.
+Later, he worked in supporting roles in most of Firstenberg's works, like Revenge of the Ninja (1983) and American Ninja (1985).
+His early television appearances included roles in the series Baretta, Barney Miller, Cagney & Lacey, and Hill Street Blues.